jundalisay/superb/content/en/superphysics/principles/chapter-04.md

 - The negative feelings accumulate in the hearts and minds of the people
 - This explodes into the karma of hate and violence that manifests as mass shootings, race riots, local terrorism, etc.

+And so the best policy to end mass shootings is to restrain people from saying whatever they want.
+East Asians have such control and so mass shootings are rare in Japan, Korea, and China.

 The next post will explain how we notate the chain of cause and effect, as Qualimath.

 <!-- ## Moral Consequentialism